 DON’T Allow The Coat to Mat

-If you find a mat while brushing your dog, make sure to take care of it immediately.
-Mats can be difficult to remove, and some may require being cut out of your dog’s coat.
-Don’t leave mats alone, and don’t bathe your dog while their coat is matted.
-They can become troublesome and highly uncomfortable to your dog.
+If you find a mat while brushing your Aussie, make sure to take care of it immediately.
+Don’t leave mats in their fur once you find them.
+Mats can be difficult to brush out and some may require being cut out of your dog’s coat.
+A professional groomer can help remove stubborn mats.

 The first and most important step for taking care of your Aussie’s coat is establishing a routine.
 Make a schedule for grooming and other care.
-Missing a single grooming session can sometimes lead to mats, tangles, and other issues with your Aussie’s health.
+Missing a grooming session may lead to mats, tangles, and other issues with your Aussie’s coat.

 When creating a schedule for your dog’s grooming needs, follow these rough guidelines:

-- Bathing: Aussies shouldn’t be over-bathed, but they can sometimes get messy.
-You should try to bathe your Aussie only very occasionally, but usually they can be bathed up to once a month.
+- Bathing: Bathe your Aussie only very occasionally, usually up to once a month.

-- Brushing: Brushing, on the other hand, needs to happen much more often.
-You should brush your Aussie twice a week to remove shed hair and keep tangles down.
+- Brushing: Brush your Aussie twice a week to remove shed hair and keep tangles down.

-- Nail Care: Nail care will vary by dog and living situation, as certain surfaces will wear nails down.
-You should check your dog’s nails every other week to determine if clipping is necessary.
+- Nail Care: Check your dog’s nails every other week to determine if clipping is necessary.

 - Trimming: Aussies only need occasional trimming.
-When you begin to notice that the fur around your Aussie’s toes, ears, and “feathers” is getting long, it’s time for a trim.
+When you begin to notice that the fur around your Aussie’s toes, and ears getting long, it’s time for a trim.

 Brush Through the Fur with a Slicker Brush

-After you get a routine established, you’ll need to brush through them with a slicker brush.
-A slicker brush helps to move their fur back into its natural position.
-You can use this step to identify mats or potential tangles in their fur.
+A slicker brush like these options on Amazon helps to move their fur back into its natural position.
+You can use this tool to identify mats or potential tangles in their fur.

 Free Loose Hairs with an Undercoat Rake

-Next, you should use your undercoat rake.
+Next, you should use an undercoat rake like one of these.
 When using your undercoat rake, never drag it across your dog’s skin.
 Instead, get the rake into the undercoat without scraping the skin.
 Use short motions to pull out any loose hairs that remain due to shedding.

 When using the rake, make sure to follow the natural pattern of your dog’s fur.
 Never brush against the grain.
-You may have to clean the rake out several times during this process, as it tends to collect hair.
+You may have to clean the rake out several times while brushing.

 Aussies usually don’t require much trimming.
 Still, if you notice that the fur around their feet, legs, and trouser area is getting long, it’s time to trim them.

-When trimming, use thinning shears where you can.
+When trimming, it helps to use thinning shears like these from Amazon.
 This avoids the choppy look of trimming with regular scissors or clippers.
 Trim down hair between your Aussie’s toes, at the back of their legs (their “feathers”), and in the area around their back legs.

 The trouser area is especially important.
 You don’t want the thicker fur here to get too long, as it can interfere with your dog’s bathroom habits.
 Make sure to keep the area from the back of the rear legs up to the under-tail area short and hygienic.